 Now it’s time for the big reveal.
 On the day of the virtual gift exchange, have your employees come together via video call to unwrap their presents.
 Don’t forget to use Pop-up Alerts beforehand to remind employees send their gifts out on time.

 4. Host A Virtual Remote Desk Decorating Competition

-The festive sprit doesn’t have to stop because your staff aren’t at their office desks.
+The festive sprit doesn’t have to stop if your staff aren’t at their office desks.
 Hold a holiday themed desk decorating competition and get your employees to decorate their at-home workspaces.

 It’s a great way to make remote teams feel closer and more connected when working from home.
 Have everyone show off their festive spaces but taking a photograph and award prizes for them the most creative decorations.

 5. Put Together A Staff Holiday Recipe Book